CESSProject/doc-v2/community/cess-account.md

-# CESS Account

 CESS account holds the user’s assets in CESS Network.
 Please keep the account mnemonic seeds and backup files **private** and **securely**.
 Users may lose the assets in the account forever if this information is compromised.

 The following illustrate two ways to create a CESS account.

-## Method 1: Create an Account Using CESS Blockchain Explorer
+# Method 1: Create an Account Using CESS Blockchain Explorer

 - Navigate to [CESS Explorer](https://testnet.cess.cloud/).